IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 The important parts of `set_marble_owner()` are above.
 It is setting the proposals invocation function name to "set_user" with the line `fcn: 'set_user'`.
-It is also setting other imporant fields such as the address/port to our peer, the chaincode id, and the arguments that our chaincode function is expecting.
+It is also setting other important fields such as the address/port to our peer, the chaincode id, and the arguments that our chaincode function is expecting.

 Now let’s look 1 more step up to how we sent this websocket message.